How a 1% Rise in Conversion Rate can lead to a 3% Rise in Sales

-A small increase in sales conversion leads to a significant increase in sales, even when no other factors are changed.
+A small increase in sales conversion rate has a much greater impact on sales, even when no other factors are changed.

 Sales conversion is one of the most useful metrics available.
 It is easily measured simply by connecting the people counts to the point-of-sale system.